AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025-storytelling.md

 <!-- .element: class="fragment" -->

 Notes:
-The shift in how time is spent is the real story.
-Less typing, more thinking.
-This is the "Rite of Passage" - growing from coder to architect.
-Emotional payoff: professional growth, elevated perspective.
+This is the real story: the shift in how our time is allocated.
+In traditional development, 40% of our time was spent on boilerplate and CRUD operations.
+With AI-assisted development, that drops to a mere 5%!
+(Point to "Level up" GIF) This frees up massive amounts of time for architecture, review, refinement, testing, and polish.
+You evolve from a typist to an architect.
+This is our "Rite of Passage," a journey of professional growth and an elevated perspective on our craft.

 ---

 <!-- THE WISDOM: Lessons and Best Practices -->

-## ACT IV: The Wisdom
+## The Wisdom

 ### (Or: What I Wish I'd Known From Day One)

 ![Wise mentor](https://media.giphy.com/media/d3mlE7uhX8KFgEmY/giphy.gif)

 Notes:
-Final act - sharing wisdom.
-Circle of Life: fully in "parent" role - supportive, guiding, teaching.
-This is where we give back what we've learned.
+And that brings us to Act IV: The Wisdom, or "What I Wish I'd Known From Day One."
+(Gesture to wise mentor GIF) This is the final act, where we share the wisdom gained.
+We're fully in that "parent" role now, supportive, guiding, and teaching.
+This is where we give back what we've learned through our journey.

 ---